 Before cellular therapies become standard outpatient procedures, many critical issues will need to be addressed, including coordination of care, availability of specific resources, education of patients and caregivers, and toxicity management—both clinical and financial toxicity.

 Authors review the foundational research in CAR-T therapy, including pricing estimates, in order to determine how best to integrate this new branch of immuno-oncology into clinical pathways for patients with B-cell malignancies.

 Will payers push for services to be provided on an outpatient basis, thus placing financial burden upon the patient, or will they allow the oncologist or facility to use their discretion as to where the infusion will take place?

 Bruce A Feinberg, DO, and Chadi Nabhan, MD, MBA, FACP, contend that collaboration between payers and other stakeholders will help amend the concerns regarding newly approved CAR-T therapies.

 While CAR T-cell therapies fill an unmet need in hematologic malignancies, they are not without risk and cost burdens, according to Winston Wong, PharmD.

 What is the average cost per patient for additional therapy or adverse events after CAR-T therapy administration?

 A recent study found that patients with non-Hodgkin lymphoma who received CAR-T therapy benefited, with an overall response rate of what percentage after a median of 15.4 months?

-A recent study demonstrated the real-world effectiveness and tolerability of a targeted agent for the treatment of relapsed or refractory mantle cell lymphoma.
+A recent study attempted to determine the budget impact, from a payer’s perspective, of a cellular therapy for the treatment of relapsed or refractory DLBCL.